• Skip to primary navigation

 Egg Custard Tarts

-• You will have keftover egg whites from this recipe.
-Don't discard them.
-You can make meringue, omelettes or quiche with them to name a few.
+You will have leftover egg whites from this recipe, but don't discard them.
+You might like to try my Blackberry Meringue Roulade or my Nutella Meringue Roulade recipes as they both require 5 egg whites.
+Or you can make a pavlova, macarons, omelettes or a quiche with the leftover egg whites.
 If you don't want to use them the same day, then you can store them in the fridge in an airtight container for a couple of days.
 Or you can freeze them and defrost before using again.

 Egg Custard Tarts